-§ 82A1501.
-Rights of all individuals in assisted treatment.
-All patients placed in assisted treatment pursuant to this chapter have the following rights:

-- 1. The right to appointed counsel at the initial assisted treatment hearing, reviews of status, subsequent renewal hearings of orders for assisted treatment, and appeals of these proceedings. - 2.
-The right for the patient and his or her legal guardian or conservator, if known, to receive a written list of all rights enumerated in this chapter. - 3.
-The right to appropriate treatment, which shall be administered skillfully, safely, and humanely.
-Each patient placed in assisted treatment pursuant to this chapter shall receive treatment suited to his or her needs, which shall include such medical, vocational, social, educational, and rehabilitative services as the patient's condition requires. - 4.
-The right at all times to be treated with consideration and respect for his or her privacy and dignity." - Section 3.
-A new subsection (h) is added to § 82201 of Chapter 82 of Division 4, Title 10, Guam Code Annotated, to read: - "(h) If in the judgment of the qualified health professional providing the evaluation or treatment, the person can be properly treated without being detained, the person shall be provided an evaluation, crisis intervention and referral for other services under an Assisted Outpatient Treatment Order when: - 21 (1) Is a current or former client of GBHWC suffering from a 22 mental illness; and
+- § 82A1501.
+Rights of All Individuals in Assisted Treatment.
+All patients placed in assisted treatment pursuant to this Chapter have the following rights: - (a) the right to appointed counsel at the initial assisted treatment hearing, reviews of status, subsequent renewal hearings of orders for assisted treatment, and appeals of these proceedings; - (b) the right for the patient and his or her legal guardian or conservator, if known, to receive a written list of all rights enumerated in this Chapter; - (c) the right to appropriate treatment, which shall be administered skillfully, safely, and humanely.
+Each patient placed in assisted treatment pursuant to this Chapter shall receive treatment suited to his or her needs, which shall include such medical, vocational, social, educational, and rehabilitative services as the patient's condition requires; and - (d) the right at all times to be treated with consideration and respect for his or her privacy and dignity." - Section 2.
+A new Subsection (h) is added to § 82201 of Article 2, Chapter 82 of Division 4, Title 10, Guam Code Annotated, to read:

+"(h) If, in the judgment of the qualified health professional providing the evaluation or treatment, the person can be properly treated without being detained, the person shall be provided an evaluation, crisis intervention, and referral for other services under an Assisted Outpatient Treatment Order when the person:
-- 1 (2) As a result of mental illness, is unlikely to voluntarily 2 participate in outpatient treatment that would enable him or her to live safely 3 in the community; and - 4 (3) Has a history of poor treatment compliance for mental illness; 5 and

-- (4) Be, in view of his or her treatment and current behavior, in need of assisted outpatient treatment in order to prevent relapse or deterioration which would likely result in: - (i) A substantial risk of physical harm to the consumer as manifested by threats or attempts at suicide or serious bodily harm or conduct demonstrating that the consumer is dangerous to himself or herself, or - (ii) A substantial risk of physical harm to other persons as manifested by homicidal or other violent behavior by which others are placed in reasonable fear of serious physical harm." - Section 3.
+- (1) is a current or former client of GBHWC suffering from a mental illness: - (2) as a result of mental illness, is unlikely to voluntarily participate in outpatient treatment that would enable him or her to live safely in the community; - (3) has a history of poor treatment compliance for mental illness; and - (4) in view of his or her treatment and current behavior, is in need of assisted outpatient treatment in order to prevent relapse or deterioration which would likely result in: - (A) a substantial risk of physical harm to the consumer as manifested by threats or attempts at suicide or serious bodily harm or conduct demonstrating that the consumer is dangerous to himself or herself, or - (B) a substantial risk of physical harm to other persons as manifested by homicidal or other violent behavior by which others are placed in reasonable fear of serious physical harm." - Section 3.
 Severability.
-If any provision of this Act or its application to any person or circumstance is found to be invalid or contrary to law, such invalidity shall not affect other provisions or applications of this Act which can be given effect without the invalid provisions or application, and to this end the provisions of this Act are severable. - Section 4.
-Effective Date.
-This Act shall be immediately effective upon enactment.
+If any provision of this Act or its application to any person or circumstance is found to be invalid or contrary to law, such invalidity shall not affect other provisions or applications of this Act which can be given effect without the invalid provisions or application, and to this end the provisions of this Act are severable.